fluentcodes/sandbox/README.md

 * share it with others
 * document it with an external wiki

-So you will find only this README on master. *The branches contains the information*.
-Some information about
+So you will find only this README on master. **The branches contains the code**.
+Information about the code content is in the [github wiki](https://github.com/fluentcodes/sandbox/wiki).

 It's intention is to be a kind of memory for experiments, when one need to get into a special topic.
 Sometimes frameworks or languages don't work as one expect or a non working solution is published.